 However, actual royalty payments are highly uncertain and may change depending on a number of factors, including our ability to obtain FDA approval, successfully commercialize our product candidates and the timing of future royalty payments.
 We impute interest expense on our royalty purchase obligations based on such factors at each reporting period.
 As these factors change, we will adjust our estimate of the imputed interest expense accordingly.
-Given the amount and timing of proceeds received to date, changes in the assumptions used to impute interest expense could have a material impact to our consolidated financial statements for the six months ended June 30, 2019.
+Given the amount and timing of proceeds received to date, changes in the assumptions used to impute interest expense would not have had a material impact to our consolidated financial statements as of and for the year ended December 31, 2018.